Eugene V. Debs: Sedition conviction and appeal to U.S. Supreme Court

-Debs's speeches against the Wilson administration and the war earned the enmity of President Woodrow Wilson, who later called Debs a "traitor to his country".
+Debs's speeches against the Wilson administration and the war earned the enmity of President Woodrow Wilson, who later called Debs a "traitor to his country."
 On June 16, 1918, Debs made a speech in Canton, Ohio, urging resistance to the military draft.
 He was arrested on June 30 and charged with ten counts of sedition.

+Seymour Stedman headed Debs' legal defense team.
+Seymour Stedman, in his opening statement, stated, "We ask you to judge Eugene V. Debs by his life, his deeds and his works.
+If you will do that we shall abide by your verdict."
 His trial defense called no witnesses, asking that Debs be allowed to address the court in his defense.
 That unusual request was granted, and Debs spoke for two hours.
 He was found guilty on September 12.
 At his sentencing hearing on September 14, he again addressed the court and his speech has become a classic.
 Heywood Broun, a liberal journalist and not a Debs partisan, said it was "one of the most beautiful and moving passages in the English language.
 He was for that one afternoon touched with inspiration.
 If anyone told me that tongues of fire danced upon his shoulders as he spoke, I would believe it."
 Debs said in part:

 Your honor, I have stated in this court that I am opposed to the form of our present government; that I am opposed to the social system in which we live; that I believe in the change of both but by perfectly peaceable and orderly means. ...

 I am thinking this morning of the men in the mills and factories; I am thinking of the women who, for a paltry wage, are compelled to work out their lives; of the little children who, in this system, are robbed of their childhood, and in their early, tender years, are seized in the remorseless grasp of Mammon, and forced into the industrial dungeons, there to feed the machines while they themselves are being starved body and soul. ...

 Your honor, I ask no mercy, I plead for no immunity.
 I realize that finally the right must prevail.
 I never more fully comprehended than now the great struggle between the powers of greed on the one hand and upon the other the rising hosts of freedom.
 I can see the dawn of a better day of humanity.
 The people are awakening.
 In due course of time they will come into their own.